 One key to doing all this is having the right platform and app templates to help you reopen safely.

 Alpha Software products are ideal for companies of all sizes that want to build powerful business applications and apps for reopening safely.
 Don't have the time to build your own apps?
-AlphaMED offers a COVID-19 "Back to Work" App that provides a simple solution to help screen employees to safely return to the office using their cell phones.
+AlphaMED offers a COVID-19 Workplace Wellness App and a COVID-19 screening "Back to Work" App that provides a simple solution to help screen employees to safely return to the office using their cell phones.
 The app enables budget-conscious organizations to immediately implement a COVID-19 screening process to meet local reopening guidelines.
 This app aids large HR departments, local and state governments, small businesses, schools, restaurants, retail outlets and churches that cannot build screening centers or cannot staff temperature checks but still need to find ways to safely reopen.
 The app adapts to changing Centers for Disease Control (CDC) guidelines and promotes physical distancing.